Creating and Arranging Course Content

 How do I use the Rich Content Editor?

-The Rich Content Editor (RCE) is the tool in Canvas that allows you to format text, add images, attach files, link to websites, embed media, etc. when creating announcements, assignments, discussions, pages, quizzes and quiz questions.
+The Rich Content Editor (RCE) is the tool in Canvas that allows you to format text, add images, attach files, link to websites, embed media, etc. when creating announcements, assignments, discussions, pages, syllabus, quizzes and quiz questions.

 See Canvas’s instructor guide for a complete list of Rich Content Editor (RCE) FAQs.